SELECTED TEXTS & PRESS:

 "After a period exploring the notion of restraint–paring down her palette and limiting the number of marks–Elizabeth Gilfilen has returned to epic struggle.
 In her pulsating new large-scale canvases, Gilfilen pits clashing colors against one another in snaking layers and agitated line, filling once pristine areas with murky, mark-cancelling clots of paint.
-She is a painter who thrives on struggle, and during these tumultuous times Gilfilen’s brand of angst and intensity seems just right.
-She has a show opening in November 2017 at TWFineart in Brisbane, Australia, and her work is available in the Tiger Strikes Asteroid Flat Files, in Brooklyn.
-Here are some snaps from a recent visit to her studio in Industry City."
+She is a painter who thrives on struggle, and during these tumultuous times Gilfilen’s brand of angst and intensity seems just right."

 Anne Russinof.
 "Mind's Eye (or Ten Ways to Float)," Curating Contemporary, September 2014.